minprog/programming-1/20 Problem sets/10 1 - Mario/10 Standard edition.md

 ## Getting started

 * This text assumes you have the appliance up and running.
-If not, head back to the "Appliance" page for instructions on how to do so.
+If not, head back to the [Linux problem set](../0-linux) for instructions on how to do so.

 * To ensure your appliance remains up to date, be sure to update your appliance every now and then.
 To do so, open up your **Terminal** and type